 If any collecting is to be done, it should begin with a respect for the environment and the organisms you are collecting.
 Obviously, any collecting for instructional purposes should alter the environment as little as possible and should not significantly damage wildlife or their habitats.
 Where possible, anything collected should be returned to its original location at the conclusion of the activity.
+Some wildlife and plant collecting requires permits.
 Check with your school system for any additional regulations.